tewhatuora/api-standards/docs/api-concepts/ComponentDefinitions.md

 ## API Designers

-An `API Designer` in the context of these standards is a software developer or architect who specializes in designing application programming interfaces (APIs).
+An `API Designer` in the context of these standards is a software developer or architect who specialises in designing application programming interfaces (APIs).
 API designers work to create APIs that are easy to use, efficient, and secure.
 API designers typically have a strong understanding of software development principles and best practices.
 They also have a deep knowledge of the specific technologies and platforms that their APIs will be used with.
 They should also have a comprehensive understanding of the health sector.
 API designers play a vital role in the development of modern software applications.
 By designing well-crafted APIs, they can make it easier for developers to integrate different applications and build new products and services.